exonumia-cc/exonumia/docs/int/en/books/21-lessons/book.md

 like these.

 ![](/images/21-lessons/stealthy-hardware-trojan.png)
-<center>Stealthy Dopant-Level Hardware Trojans by Becker, Regazzoni, Paar, Burleson</center>
+<center v-pre>Stealthy Dopant-Level Hardware Trojans by Becker, Regazzoni, Paar, Burleson</center>

 Sounds scary?
 Well, even if you would be able to build everything from scratch, you would still have to trust the underlying mathematics.
 You